MelonameDaBlueKid/WindowsCE-BetterTools/README.md

 ```

-The resulting `result.exe` is a Windows CE PE that runs on any ARM-based CE 5.0 /
-Windows Mobile 5 device — Pocket PC, Smartphone, Handheld PC, or industrial
-hardware.
-The same binary also runs on CE 6.0 and CE 7.0 because CE coredll
-only ever added exports, never removed them.
+and thats it
+you will have a result.exe file in the same directory it runs on a pocket pc and any device with windows ce 5.0 6.0 and 7.0 but only arm based

 ## Building for other CE versions